abhisekupadhyaya/Instalily_Project/docs/stage2/overview.md

-## Stage 2: Enhanced Implementation
+# Stage 2: Agentic Graph Implementation

-This stage builds upon the scrappy implementation from Stage 1, introducing more sophisticated technologies and techniques to improve the chatbot's performance and capabilities.
+This stage builds upon the scrappy implementation from Stage 1, introducing an Agentic Graph Architecture that manages a network of specialized agent nodes using bare LLM calls.
+This approach enhances the chatbot's capabilities and flexibility without introducing advanced technologies like RAG or vector databases yet.

 ### System Overview

-The system now consists of five main components:
+The system now consists of four main components:
-1. Frontend
+1. Frontend (unchanged from Stage 1)
-2. Backend
+2. Backend (enhanced with Agentic Graph Architecture)
-3. MongoDB Database
+3. MongoDB Database (unchanged from Stage 1)
-4. Vector Database
-5. RAG (Retrieval-Augmented Generation) System
+4. Agentic Graph Orchestrator

 ## Frontend

-The frontend remain unchanged:
+The frontend remains unchanged from Stage 1:

 ### Key Functions: